GoogleCloudPlatform/cloud-derby/admin/README.md

 ## Create new environment to run a public hackathon

-The event settings can be updated in the [hackathon.sh](hackathon.sh) file:
+The event settings can be updated in the [setenv.sh](setenv.sh) file:

 - `NUM_TEAMS` - How many teams will participate in the workshop (between 1 and N).
 - `NUM_PEOPLE_PER_TEAM` - How many people per team (usually between 1 and 6).